eestec-lc-thessaloniki-it-team/EasyVote-PC-Server/README.md

 A voting app, specially designed for use during EESTEC's General Meetings.
 Currently under development from the EESTEC LC Thessaloniki's
 IT Team.

 ## FAQ
 ### Why is this a public repository?
 Due to the nature of this project, the code is and will remain open to the public.
-This is to guarantee the transperancy and reliability of every release of this application, which is of uppermost importance, since we plan on providing this app for use by our LC (Local Commitment) during its voting procedures.
+This is to guarantee the transparency and reliability of every release of this application, which is of uppermost importance, since we plan on providing this app for use by our LC (Local Commitment) during its voting procedures.